Frank Oppenheimer: Exploratorium

-The Exploratorium aimed to introduce and inspire, as well as teach.
-The museum exposed people to science by means of human perception.
-It provides a form of "educational sightseeing" as well as the understanding of the underlying principles.
-Its intention was not to replace a science class, but rather to inspire people to learn about science.
+The Exploratorium provided a form of "educational sightseeing" as well as the understanding of the underlying principles.
 The exhibits were arranged and structured to allow for free access to any part of the museum.
-Oppenheimer wanted people to be able to explore the museum and learn at their own pace, following a path that made sense to them and stimulated their curiosity.
-The idea of having people explore the museum in a way that appeals to everyone was an essential element.
 Instead of tour guides, fifteen to twenty college students or secondary students, as well as some adults, were employed as "explainers".
 They demonstrate the exhibits and explain the principles involved all while circulating among visitors, rather than guiding them along.
-Oppenheimer strove to make learning a fun and enjoyable experience for all.

 Final years

 In 1977, Oppenheimer was diagnosed with lymphoma, and underwent two years of successful chemotherapy.
 Oppenheimer's first wife Jacquenette, died in 1980.
-In 1982, he married Mildred "Millie" Danielson.
+In 1982, he married Mildred "Milly" Danielson.

 In 1983, lung cancer was discovered (he was a heavy smoker), and he underwent a lobectomy, in spite of which he continued to play the flute.
 Oppenheimer still remained active, appearing at the Exploratorium nearly daily until the last few weeks of his life.
 He died at home in Sausalito, California, on February 3, 1985.

 Legacy

-Frank Oppenheimer died in 1985, leaving his second wife Mildred Danielson, son Michael, and daughter Judith.
+When Oppenheimer died in 1985, he was survived by his second wife Mildred, son Michael, and daughter Judith — as well as a third child, Sarah, from a relationship he had with the wife of a friend and colleague at the University of Colorado.

+Sarah had been raised by her mother and the colleague and only learned of her relationship to Oppenheimer when she was contacted in 2019 by Oppenheimer's son, Michael.
+Sarah and Michael verified their genetic relationship in 2020.
+A brief account of the affair can be found in Judy Oppenheimer's book From Deedle to Dr. Judy: A Memoir of Metamorphosis.

-Oppenheimer's papers and archives were transferred to the Bancroft Library at the University of California, Berkeley.
-Oppenheimer authored over 60 technical and nontechnical papers.
+Oppenheimer's papers and archives were transferred to the Bancroft Library at the University of California, Berkeley, including over 60 technical and nontechnical papers he'd authored.
 The bulk of this collection covers his work in physics and education in the years leading up to his founding of the Exploratorium.
 Also included are papers related to his investigation by the House Un-American Activities Committee (HUAC).
-Historical archives of the Exploratorium (1957—present) are also kept at the Bancroft.
+Historical archives of the Exploratorium (1957–present) are also kept at the Bancroft.
 The University of Minnesota holds archives covering Oppenheimer's physics work during 1946–1959.

 Oppenheimer considered the Exploratorium and its educational programs to be his most important accomplishment and legacy.
 A collection of selected Oppenheimer papers on science, art, and education is available online at the Exploratorium website.

 The Frank Oppenheimer Fellowship Fund was created at the Exploratorium to provide for the exchange of science museum personnel both nationally and internationally.

 In media

-Interviewed by director Jon Else, Frank Oppenheimer appears throughout The Day After Trinity (1980), an Academy Award-nominated documentary about J. Robert Oppenheimer and the building of the atomic bomb.
+Interviewed by director Jon Else, Oppenheimer appears throughout The Day After Trinity (1980), an Academy Award-nominated documentary about J. Robert Oppenheimer and the building of the atomic bomb.

+Garrick Hagon portrayed Oppenheimer in the 1980 BBC series, Oppenheimer.
+Dylan Arnold plays the role of Frank Oppenheimer in the 2023 biopic film Oppenheimer by Christopher Nolan.